henribru/google-api-python-client-stubs/README.md

 **This is in no way affiliated with Google.**

-The stubs were generated automatically based on Google's [Discovery Documents](https://developers.google.com/discovery/v1/reference/apis).
+The stubs were generated automatically based on Google's [Discovery Documents](https://developers.google.com/discovery/v1/reference/apis), that are bundled with google-api-python-client as of v2.

 If you find incorrect annotations, please create an issue.